How to pause and resume transfers

 Cancelling a transfer may leave the connection to the server in an inconsistent state.
 After cancelling a transfer, it may be necessary to quit and reconnect to the server.

 Once a transfer has been cancelled or has been interrupted, resume can be used to complete the transfer.
 Please note that resume is only supported for binary mode transfers.
 For resuming both uploads and downloads, it relies on examining the partially downloaded or uploaded file to see how many bytes remain to be transferred.
 The remaining bytes are then appended to the partial file.
+This means methods that use a stream instead of a local filename cannot be used in resuming - there is no way to find out how large the local file is.
 To perform a resume, call resume, and then upload or download the file again, as shown below:

 ftp.resume();